cloudberry-contrib/cbcopy/README.md

 The metadata migration feature of cbcopy is based on [gpbackup](https://github.com/greenplum-db/gpbackup-archive).
 Compared to GPDB's built-in `pg_dump`, cbcopy's main advantage is its ability to retrieve metadata in batches.
 While `pg_dump` fetches metadata one row or a few rows at a time, cbcopy retrieves it in batches.
 This batch processing approach significantly enhances performance, especially when handling large volumes of metadata, making it much faster than `pg_dump`.

 ### Data migration
 Both GPDB and CBDB support starting programs via SQL commands, and cbcopy utilizes this feature.
-During data migration, it uses SQL commands to start a program on the target database to receive and load data, while simultaneously using SQL commands to start a program on the source database to unload data and send it to the program on the target database.
+During data migration, it uses SQL commands to start a program on the destination database to receive and load data, while simultaneously using SQL commands to start a program on the source database to unload data and send it to the program on the destination database.

 ## Pre-Requisites